3rd Regiment Royal Horse Artillery

 3rd Regiment Royal Horse Artillery is a regiment of the Royal Horse Artillery in the British Army.
 They are currently based at Albemarle Barracks, Northumberland, England.

+The regiment is equipped with MLRS and provides Deep Fires to the 3rd Deep Reconnaissance Strike Brigade, 3rd (UK) Division.

 The regiment was constituted in 1939 out of existing batteries.
 Two of the batteries have served continuously since the 1790s.
 Two others have served continuously since their formation in the period 1805-1811 during the Napoleonic wars.
-M Battery, by contrast, has served continuously since 1993.
+M Battery, by contrast, had served since 1993.

 History

 Formation

 The basic organic unit of the Royal Artillery was, and is, the battery.
 Prior to May 1938, when grouped together they formed brigades, in the same way that infantry battalions or cavalry regiments were grouped together in brigades.
 At the outbreak of the First World War, a field artillery brigade of headquarters (four officers, 37 other ranks), three batteries (five and 193 each), and a brigade ammunition column (four and 154) had a total strength just under 800 so was broadly comparable to an infantry battalion (just over 1,000) or a cavalry regiment (about 550).
 Like an infantry battalion, an artillery brigade was usually commanded by a Lieutenant-Colonel.
 After May 1938, brigades were redesignated as regiments and on 27 August 1938, III Brigade Royal Horse Artillery at Abbassia, Egypt was redesignated as 3rd Regiment Royal Horse Artillery.

 Also in 1938, artillery brigades were reorganized from three six-gun batteries to two 12-gun batteries.
 Rather than disband existing batteries, they were instead linked in pairs.
 As a result, D and J Batteries formed D/J Battery on 11 May 1938 and M and P Batteries were linked as M/P Battery on the same date.
 This was the regiment's structure on formation but in the event the batteries were unlinked within months (in September 1939) and the regiment operated with four batteries.